 Performance Units and Performance Shares.
 A performance share means a performance award denominated in shares of common stock, the value of which is determined as a function of the extent to which corresponding performance criteria have been achieved.
 Performance units means a performance award denominated in a stock unit, the value of which is determined as a function of the extent to which corresponding performance criteria have been achieved.
 The CHCM Committee may award performance shares and performance units in such amounts and upon such terms as the CHCM Committee may determine.
 Each performance share will have an initial value that is equal to the fair market value of a share of common stock on the date of grant.
-Each award of performance units or performance goals in its discretion which, depending on the extent to which they are met, will determine the value or number of performance units or performance units or performance shares in the form of cash or in shares of common stock (or a combination of both) equal to the value of the earned performance units or performance shares in the form of cash or in shares of common stock issued based upon performance units or performance shares in the form of cash or in shares of common stock (or a combination of both) equal to the value of the earned performance units or performance shares.
-Any shares of common stock issued based upon performance units or performance units or performance shares.
-The CHCM Committee deems appropriate.
+Each award of performance units or performance shares will have an actual or target number of shares of common stock set by the CHCM Committee.
+The CHCM Committee may set performance goals in its discretion which, depending on the extent to which they are met, will determine the value or number of performance units or performance shares that will be paid out to a participant.
+The CHCM Committee may, in its sole discretion, pay earned performance units or performance shares in the form of cash or in shares of common stock (or a combination of both) equal to the value of the earned performance units or performance shares.
+Any shares of common stock issued based upon performance units or performance shares may be granted subject to any restrictions that the CHCM Committee deems appropriate.
 The CHCM Committee may provide for payment of dividends or dividend equivalents to the grantee in cash or additional shares, subject in all cases to deferral and payment on a contingent basis based on earning of the performance shares or units with respect to which the dividends or dividend equivalents are paid.
 Performance shares and performance units are subject to minimum vesting requirements.